 The first step in dropshipping, and maybe the hardest, is finding a supplier.
 Suppliers that dropship aren’t SEO experts, so a simple Google search might not be enough to find them.
-Shopify’s guide on dropshipping offers a great collection of ideas on how to find a supplier.
-My favorite method on their list is to buy an item from a seller and see where the item was shipped from and contact the warehouse directly.
+We’ve put together a collection of dropshipping resources including tips on how to find a supplier and the best products to dropship.
 Almost any product can be dropshipped, so put some thought into what you’d like to sell.
 Smartphone cases?
 Candles?
 Backpacks?
 Athletic wear?
 There’s a warehouse for that.
 You just might have to go a few pages back on Google to find it.

 Once you find a supplier, you can then call or email the supplier.
 Ask them whether or not they do dropshipping.
 Some guides suggest avoiding the word “dropshipping” entirely.
 Here’s what you can say to open up the conversation.

 - Do you allow sellers to list your catalog on their own websites?